computablefacts/asterix/README.md

 $ git push origin master
 ```

+## Packages Summary

+- [Asterix](#asterix).
+Core data structures and algorithms.
+- [Decima](#decima).
+Decima is a proof-of-concept Java implementation of the probabilistic logic programming language ProbLog.
+- [Junon](#junon).
+Junon is a data transfer object for Java compatible with our platform API.
+- [Nona](#nona).
+Nona is an extensible Excel-like programming language.

 ## Asterix

 [Asterix](/src/com/computablefacts/asterix) contains a few helpers to perform text mining/NLP related tasks :